mdfnam/QnA/Parts of Speech.md

 - **Fi'l:** All words that are neither ism nor harf belong to the Arabic part of speech Harf.
 - **Harf:** All words that are neither fi'l nor ism belong to the Arabic part of speech Harf.

+**Note:** Now, we will practice identifying Ism, Fi'l and Harf in English sentences first and then in Arabic sentences.

 **Example:** Break down each word in the English sentence, determine which definition it satisfies, and then map it to the corresponding part of speech in Arabic.

 *Sentence:* I was eating an apple yesterday.